Jernade Meade: Scandinavia

 On 9 February 2016, Meade joined Swedish Superettan side AFC Eskilstuna.

 He signed for Aalesund of Norwegian 1. divisjon on 26 March 2018, after being out of contract since the turn of the year.

 Dartford (first spell)

 On 15 December 2020, Meade joined Dartford.
 On 22 June 2022, it was confirmed that Meade had left Dartford and was seeking a club at a higher level.

 Hemel Hempstead Town

 On 15 July 2022, Meade joined Hemel Hempstead Town.

 Dartford (second spell)

 On 20 January 2023, Meade re-joined Dartford.

 Tonbridge Angels

 On 16 July 2023, Meade joined Tonbridge Angels.

 International career

 Meade was called up to the Montserrat squad for 2022 FIFA World Cup qualification in March 2021.
 He made his debut against Grenada on 8 June 2021.

 Personal life

-Meade, who is a former Barnfield West Academy pupil, grew up on a council estate in Lewsey Farm with his brothers Kyle and Kahmal in a single parent family.
+Meade, who is a former Barnfield West Academy pupil, grew up on a council estate in Lewsey Farm with two brothers in a single parent family.